ryanblakeley/terrafarm-frontend/NOTES/ROADMAP/UX_TUTORIAL.md

 ## User Experience Tutorial

-Section of home page that quickly describes the user interface.
+Section of home or about page that demonstrates or describes the user interface.

 UI Definitions
 - resource: discrete unit of input